-TH WEST TEAM Who will support you? nobody T UNO INCREASED Historically and legally your (the Union's) claim of South West Africa The arrival of Mr. Sam Nujoma, President of the Ovamboland Peo-ples' Organisation, in New York early this week, has meant an in-crease in the South West African deligation to the World Organisation The 32 year old Mr. Nujoma, who The 32 year old Mr. Nujoma, who has led his organisation to fame within a few months' time is a married man with 5 dependants, his wife and four children.
+TH WEST TEAM Who will support you?
+T UNO INCREASED The arrival of Mr. Sam Nujoma, President of the Ovamboland Peo-ples' Organisation, in New York early this week, has meant an in-crease in the South West African deligation to the World Organisation.

+The 32 year old Mr. Nujoma, who has led his organisation to fame within a few months' time is a married man with 5 dependants, his wife and four children.
 Prior to his going to the United States of America, Mr. Nujoma was engaged in an intensive organisation of his people.
-He was a sworp enemy of In an intensive organisation of his people.
-He was a sworn enemy of the indentured labour system, com-monly known to his people as "om-tete uokaholo" (omtete - queue.
-Uokaholo - identity disk, hung from the neck of a recruited Ovambo) hence, the queue of the identity disk.
+He was a sworn enemy of the indentured labour system, commonly known to his people as "omtete uokaholo" (omtete - queue, Uokaholo - identity disk, hung from the neck of a recruited Ovambo) hence, the queue of the identity disk.
 He launched several attacks on SWA NLA, the body through which the Contract System mainly operates.
-He consulted the Chief Bantu Comnissioner on this matter and was once advised to write and state his actual grievances.
-Mr. Nujoma wrote but nothing satisfactory came out of but nothing satisfactory came out of the correspondence according to himself.
+He consulted the Chief Bantu Commissioner on this matter and was missioner on this matter and was once advised to write and state his actual grievances.
+Mr. Nujoma wrote but nothing satisfactory came out of the correspondence according to himself.
 He resorted to petitioning UNO on the matter.
 This he did together with Chief Kutako and sometimes individually.
-Their peti-tions alsodealt with other aspects of the situation in the mandated terri-tory. tory
+Their petitions also dealt with other aspects of the situation in the mandated territory.

 Mr. Sam Nujoma who is due to appear before the U.N.O.
-Committee on South West Africa CLASHED WITH LOCAL AUTHORITY On December 7, his Organisation, in collaboration with SWANU, declared the boycott against the Windhoek Municipality.
-At that juncture, the local Authority could not tolerate the "agitator" and started serving Nujoma with a spade of prohibition orders, one after the other, to try and get him out of the proclaimed area of Windhoek.
-This resulted in series of law suits between him and the Municipality.
-Mr. Nujoma would win a case only to be charged would win a case only to be charged with the same thing the following day.
-A lot of money had to be spent in the defence efforts.
+Committee on South West Africa CLASHED WITH LOCAL AUTHORITY On December 7, his Organisation, in collaboration with SWANU, dein collaboration with SWANU, de-clared the boycott against the Wind-hoek Municipality.
+At that juncture, the local Authority could not tolerate the "agitator" and started serving Nujoma with a spade of prohibition orders, one after the other, to try and get him out of the proclaimed area of Windhoek, This resulted in a series of law suits between him and the Municipality, Mr. Nujoma would win a case only to be charged with the same thing the following day, A lot of money had to be spent in the defence efforts.
 In December, 1959, he asked Mr. Oliver Tambo, the Johannesburg African attorney now in exile, to come and defend him.
 Mr. Tambo was turned back by the South West Authorities at the Windhoek Airport.
+At the time of Mr. Nujoma's esarea of Windhoek, This resulted in the Windhoek Airport.

-At the time of Mr. Nujoma's es-cape from South West Africa, a de-portation case against him was still hanging.
+At the time of Mr. Nujoma's escape from South West Africa, a deportation case against him was still hanging.
 But in his own words, he "did not run away from the situation but went to launch his attack from another angle".
-That is, he is now fighting to get his persecutors out of power, and perhaps out of Wind-hoek, by securing United Nations Trusteeship of South West Africa.
+That is, he is now fighting to get his persecutors out of power, and perhaps out of Windhoek, by securing United Nations Trusteeship of South West Africa.